HelainSchoonjans/2DStrategy/README.md

 - at the moment I had to increase the tile speed because the game elements are larger than shown in the video.
 How to scale things nicely, and ensure the walkable tiles are symmetrically picked?
 - after having moved, the character can't be selected again.
 Moving indeed sets z to 0 instead of -1.
 Either I should use other methods to decide which objects are above the others, or I shoulf ensure z keeps it's value.
 - movement bugs; character can go too far.
+- finish the meditator character
+- meditators don't seem to move to the center of the tile.
+- when a character moves, he should avoid obstacles.

 ## Troubleshooting
 - by adding a box collider I could make my clicks on the characters detected.
 I also had to center the box collider on the characters; there was an offset.